vincentortegajr/whale-radar-ai-1/README.md

 >
 > Visual Screeners + Liquidation Heatmaps + RSI Analysis = The Triple Threat

+## 🚨 CRITICAL: API ENDPOINT VERIFICATION

+⚠️ **IMPORTANT**: CoinGlass API endpoints change frequently. **ALWAYS** cross-check all endpoints with the official documentation at https://docs.coinglass.com/ before implementing or debugging.
+The endpoints in this codebase were verified at the time of development but may have changed.

 ## 🚀 Overview

 WhaleRadar.ai is the world's most advanced crypto trading indicator platform that combines: